Coupled fermion-kink system in Jackiw-Rebbi model: Fermion-kink system

 in which the representation for the Dirac matrices is chosen as $\gamma^0 = \sigma_1$, $\gamma^1 = i \sigma_3 $ and $\gamma^5 = \sigma_2$.
 Due to the symmetry in the equation system, there are only two independent degrees of freedom in $\psi$.
 Therefore, we can solve only the real part of the spinor field, components $\psi_1$ and $\psi_2$.
-Also, we rescale all the quantities to dimensionless ones as $\psi\to\sqrt{m}\psi$, $\chi\to\chi$, $E\to mE$, $\lambda\to m^2\lambda$ and $x\to x/m$\footnote{We write the mass dimension in parenthesis when deemed necessary in order to avoid confusion.}.
+Also, we rescale all the quantities to dimensionless ones as $\psi\to\sqrt{m}\psi$, $\chi\to\chi$, $E\to mE$, $\phi_0 \to \phi_0$ ($\lambda\to m^2\lambda$), $g\to m g$ and $x\to x/m$ \footnote{We write the mass dimension in parenthesis when deemed necessary in order to avoid confusion.}.

-As can be seen in the lagragian (\ref{lagrangian_final}), the fermion field interacts nonlinearly with the pseudoscalar field.
+As can be seen in the lagragian (\ref{lagrangian_final1}), the fermion field interacts nonlinearly with the pseudoscalar field.
 The system cannot be solved analytically without imposing the soliton to be a background field.
-Thus, we solve this coupled set of differential equations self-consistently and find the fermionic bound states and bound energies as well as the shape of the soliton using a numerical method.
-The shape of the static soliton in the model we considered is not prescribed and is determined by the equations of motion.
-With this, besides the effect of the soliton on the fermion, we are able to obtain at classical level the effect of the fermion on the soliton (the back-reaction) in the whole range of the coupling constant $\lambda$, within our numerical restrictions.
-The main advantage is to help us understand the system in both strong and weak coupling regimes.
+Thus, using a numerical method we solve this coupled set of differential equations self-consistently and find the fermionic bound states and bound energies as well as the shape of the soliton.
+The shape of the static soliton in the model we consider here is not prescribed and is determined by the equations of motion.
+With this, besides the effect of the soliton on the fermion, we are able to obtain at the classical level the effect of the fermion on the soliton (the back-reaction), within our numerical restrictions.
+The main advantage is to help us understand the system beyond the regime considered in the literature where the soliton can be treated as background which is equivalent to $g/\phi_0\to0$ limit.

-In the weak coupling limit, $\lambda\to0$ ($\phi_0\to\infty$), the last equation in (\ref{equations_of_motion}) decouples from the others and has analytical solution, i.e. kink of $\lambda\, \phi^4$ theory.
+In the limit $g/\phi_0\to0$ ($g\to0$ and/or $\lambda\to0$), the last equation in (\ref{equations_of_motion_diff_coupling}) decouples from the others and has analytical solution, i.e. kink of $\lambda\, \phi^4$ theory.
 The solutions of some analogous systems in this limit have been studied in detail in \cite{jackiw1976,farid}.
 In this limit, the solutions for this equation are

-and there are five fermionic bound states with energies $0$, $\pm\sqrt{\frac{3}{2}}\,(m)$ and $\pm\sqrt{2}\,(m)$.
-The $E=\pm\sqrt{2}\,(m)$ states are threshold ones as the bound state goes to a constant at infinity.
-In this paper we consider the positive sign in eq. (\ref{chi_static}).